illumos/docs/docs/user-guide/debug-systems.md

 and do one of:

 * On a serial console, send a BREAK on the serial line using your serial communications program.
-* On a local keyboard on SPARC, press 'Stop' ('L1'), then 'A'.
 * On a local keyboard on x86, press 'Shift-Pause'; or 'Esc-B'; or 'F1', then 'A'.
 * Generate an NMI if your system provides this capability (hardware button, service processor command).